Skip to main content

 Histogram just has one skinny spike

-Every vertex in a mesh is included in a comparison analysis, so if your analysis mesh has extraneous pieces of mesh or has voids (say in the case of a casting or injection molded component) or stray pieces of mesh, distances will be computed between the nominal surface and these surfaces as well.
+Every vertex in a Mesh is included in a comparison analysis, so if your analysis Mesh has extraneous pieces of Mesh or has voids (say in the case of a casting or injection molded component) or stray pieces of Mesh, distances will be computed between the nominal surface and these surfaces as well.
+The impact of this effect can be reduced via two methods:

 1. Use the rangemapper to exclude outliers.
 This can be accomplished by switching the rangemapper to log mode (upper right hand button) and then specifying new limits that better fit the distribution of deviations.

-1. Export the analysis mesh and clean it in a 3rd party tool like Meshlab to remove disconnected bodies or to trim extraneous surfaces.
-Re-upload and re-compute your analysis.
+1. Export the analysis Mesh and clean it in a 3rd party Tool like Meshlab to remove disconnected bodies or to trim extraneous surfaces.
+Re-Upload and re-compute your analysis.

 ”Stripes” in the comparison results